Lumi-supercomputer/lumi-userguide/docs/software/index.md

      Cray Python distribution in a single file to reduce the load on the Lustre filesystem that these installations typically cause.

-The preferred volume for software installations is your project directory, so that a software installation can be shared with all users in your project.
+The preferred location for software installations is your project directory, so that a software installation can be shared with all users in your project.
 Software can be installed in your home directory also but it is not recommended and you will not get additional quota for it.
 Installing permanent software installations in your scratch